by Timothy P. Banse

 There's even more to the story.
 Olde Eynsford is formulated with some slightly different ingredients than the ubiquitous Red can GOEX line of F-series black powder.
 This fact becomes obvious when comparing Olde Eynsford versus Goex volume to volume.
 For example, Eynsford is noticeably lighter weight and it also burns very fast and clean.
 There is noticeably less smoke.
 Fouling is reasonably soft and deposits are easy to scrub clean.
 No swabbing between shots!

-Know that Olde Eynsford is not a black powder substitute, but instead it's a true blackpowder and therefore it is classified as a Class A explosive.
+Know that Olde Eynsford is not a black powder substitute, but instead it is a true blackpowder, and for that reason it's classified as a Class A explosive.
 It is offered in 1½ FG, 2 FG, and 3 FG grades (of granulation) and packaged in 1-lb. plastic containers.

 You probably already knew the G in FFg stands for glazed meaning the powder was corned, dried, and polished.
 Simply put, glazing black powder equals polishing black powder.
 By this process the powder is placed in polishing barrels and tumbled, knocking off any sharp corners, polishing kernels so that they obtain a shiny glass-like (hence glazed) appearance.
 This glass-like finish retards the burn rate and making for a more uniform powder.
 Contrary to popular opinion, the G does not stand for Grains or Graphite.